40th Infantry Division (United States): Operation Freedom's Sentinel

 The 40th ID deployed to Afghanistan in September 2017 in support of Operation Freedom's Sentinel.
 Members of the 40th ID form the headquarters staff of Train, Advise, and Assist Command South which was commanded by Brig.
 Gen. John W. Lathrop.
 This is the unit's "first combat deployment since the Korean War."
 In June 2018, authority of the command was transferred to Brig.
 Gen. Jeffrey Smiley who took command with a new group of 40th ID Soldiers; in October 2018, Smiley was injured during an insider attack, which resulted in the death of the police chief of Kandahar.

-Current Structure

-The 40th Infantry Division (Mechanized) is commanded by Major General Michael J. Leeney, with Command Sergeant Major Refugio Rosas Jr. serving as the Division Command Sergeant Major.
+Organization

-The 40th Infantry Division exercises training and readiness oversight of the following units consisting of a division headquarters battalion, a special troops battalion, three infantry brigade combat teams and a combat aviation brigade along with several attached units :
+The 40th Infantry Division exercises training and readiness oversight of a division headquarters battalion, three infantry brigade combat Teams, a division artillery, a combat aviation brigade, and a sustainment brigade.